Sk1erLLC/Patcher/README.md

 - **Image Preview** - Preview image links when hovering over a supported URL.
 Press shift to use fullscreen and Control to render in native image resolution.
 (Currently supported: Imgur, Discord, Badlion screenshots)
 - **Image Preview Width** - The % of screen width to be used for image preview.
 - **Inventory Position** - Stop potion effects from shifting your inventory to the right. *default
-- **Click Out of Containers** - Click outside of a container to close the menu.
+- **Click Out of Containers** - Click outside a container to close the menu.
 - **Inventory Scale** - Change the scale of your inventory independent of your GUI scale.
 - **Tab Opacity** - Change the tab list opacity.
 - **Tab Height** - Move the tab overlay down the selected amount of pixels when there's an active bossbar.